Author Guidelines

 • non-compliance with data requirements;

-• or otherwise inappropriate
+• or otherwise inappropriate.

 For details on the peer review process for Fast Reports, please see Seismica's policies on Publication Types.